-Traffic counts were done on 108 intersections.
-The AM & PM peak hours were extracted, and operational analysis were done for the current scenario and geometry.
-Only six intersections operated with an approach lower than LOS D.
+Traffic counts were done on 108 intersections, of which six intersections operated with an approach lower than LOS D.

 A formal request was sent to WCG to obtain accident data within the Witzenberg LM area to identify hazardous locations.
 The request was denied.
 Potentially dangerous intersections on Vos Street (R303) and Voortrekker Street (R46) were identified by others and further investigated.